arhohuttunen/starter-academic/content/post/test-data-builders/index.md

 Instead of using the Lombok-generated factory method, we can use the factory method from the object mother.
 The only thing we have to do is to change the static imports.
 Basically we are calling `Orders.anOrder()` instead of `Order.anOrder()`, for example.

-Since we cannot pass around builders as arguments, the code is still a little noisier than our custom builder.
-Another drawback is that our builder will now always construct defaults for objects even if we override these values in our tests.
+Since we cannot pass around builders as arguments, the code is still a little **noisier than our custom builder**.
+Another drawback is that our builder **will now always unnecessarily construct defaults for objects whose value we override** in our tests.

 Overall, if we have a lot of things to construct, the benefit might outweigh the drawback.

 ## Summary

-Test data builders help to hide syntax noise related to creating objects and make the code easier to read.
-Test data builders also make the code more descriptive and the tests less brittle.
+Test data builders help to **hide syntax noise related to creating objects** and make the code easier to read.
+Test data builders also **make the code more descriptive and the tests less brittle**.

 Passing builders as arguments to other builders allows for making the code more compact.
 Using factory methods to create the builders hides the noise of constructing the builder classes.

 We can also take advantage of the Lombok builders combined with the object mother pattern.
-While we lose a bit in the compactness, we reduce a lot of the boilerplate code.
+While we lose a bit in the compactness, we **reduce a lot of the boilerplate code**.

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/write-better-tests/tree/main/test-data-builder).